\[AIAB-01] Configure the Telemetry

 akamas list telemetry-instances renaissance

-So far you have defined how the application to be optimized looks like in terms of Akamas system and components, and the telemetry required to gather the relevant metrics.
+So far you have defined what the application to be optimized looks like in terms of Akamas system and components, and the telemetry required to gather the relevant metrics.
 Your next step is to create a workflow, that is defining how to run optimization experiments.